triggermesh/docs/docs/guides/kong-ingress.md

 EOF
 ```

-Next, we will update the Knative service created before and add an annotation in the template:
+Next, we will update the Knative service created before and add an annotation to the template:

 ```console
 kubectl apply -f - <<EOF